vishnubk/vishnubk/README.md

 <p align="center">━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━</p>

-> Most of my work is on building GPU-accelerated search pipelines and machine learning tools to find new Pulsars and FRBs.
+> I build GPU-accelerated search pipelines and machine learning tools to find new Pulsars and FRBs.

 ---